ReconfigureIO/UX/docs/source/tutorial_2_addition.rst

     Run ``reco version`` to check if your installation is up-to-date.
 Our current version is |reco_version|.
 If you need to update, please see our :ref:`install/update instructions <install>`.

-In this tutorial you will complete the code for one of our example programs and find any errors in your code using ``reco check`` and ``reco sim``.
+In this tutorial you will complete the code for one of our example programs and find any errors in your code using ``go test`` and ``reco check``.
+You will then simulate the code running on an FPGA using ``reco sim``.
 The last tutorial was all about workflow, so now we're taking the first step towards writing and debugging your own programs.

 **We'll look at pretty much the simplest calculation possible – adding two numbers together.
 First, we will look at the problem, discuss how to design the program, and then, once you've had a go at filling in the gaps in the code, you can check the code for compatibility with our compiler and simulate it how it would run on an FPGA to find any errors.
 Then, we'll look at our full code solution.**